blei-lab/edward/website/index.md

 We welcome contributions by submitting issues, feature requests, or by solving any current issues!

-We thank Rajesh Ranganath, Allison Chaney, Jaan Altosaar, and other members of the Blei Lab for their helpful feedback and advice.
+Edward has benefited enormously from the helpful feedback and advice of many people: Jaan Altosaar, Eugene Brevdo, Allison Chaney, Matt Hoffman, Kevin Murphy, Rajesh Ranganath, Rif Saurous, and additional members of the Blei Lab, Google Brain, and Google Research.

 ### Citation